-All legal requirements imposed on a grant by DOE, whether based on statute, regulation, policy, or other document referenced in the grant award, or specified by the grant award document itself.
-The award documents may include both standard and special conditions that are considered necessary to attain the grant's objectives, facilitate post-award administration of the grant, conserve grant funds, or otherwise protect the Federal government's interests.
+regulation, policy, or other document referenced in the grant award, or specified by the grant award document itself.
+The award documents may include both standard and special conditions that are considered necessary to attain the grant's objectives, research misconduct scope of work

+All legal requirements imposed on a grant by DOE, whether based on statute, facilitate post-award administration of the grant, conserve grant funds, or otherwise significant rebudgeting small business concern solicitation subaward sub-recipient supplement terms and conditions of award protect the Federal government's interests.